HealthRex/mast/docs/submission_agreement.md

 Participation in MAST is conditioned on agreement to responsible use of the benchmark.
 Submitting organizations agree **not** to attempt to reverse engineer, reconstruct, or infer the contents of the private test sets, nor to game or manipulate the evaluation process.

 Violations of this policy will result in **immediate disqualification** and **permanent removal** of the organization from all current and future MAST submissions, at the sole discretion of the MAST team.
+Additionally, we reserve the right to pursue legal action.

 All decisions regarding verification, scoring, disqualification, and leaderboard inclusion are **final and non-appealable**.

 ---

-_Last modified on December 22nd, 2025._
+_Last modified on December 23rd, 2025._